mbernste/mbernste.github.io/_pages/research.md

 Bernstein,M.N. and C.N.
 Dewey (2019).
 [Hierarchical cell type classification using mass, heterogeneous RNA-seq data from human primary cells](https://www.biorxiv.org/content/10.1101/634097v1). _bioRxiv_.

-## MetaSRA: Normalized sample-specific metadata for the Sequence Read Archive
+## MetaSRA: Normalized metadata for the Sequence Read Archive

 The NCBI’s Sequence Read Archive (SRA) promises great biological insight if one could analyze the data in the aggregate; however, the data remain largely underutilized, in part, due to the poor structure of the metadata associated with each sample.
 We present MetaSRA, a database of normalized SRA human sample-specific metadata.
 The MetaSRA is available at [metasra.biostat.wisc.edu](metasra.biostat.wisc.edu).